Finn O'Mara: Gillingham

 Promoted to the Gillingham squad from the academy in 2017, 2017-18 would be the defender's first full season as a professional.
 He made his League One debut against Blackburn Rovers on 30 September 2017 as substitute for the injured Mark Byrne.

-Folkestone Invicta
+Non-League

 On 12 October 2018, O'Mara signed an 18-month contract with Isthmian League Premier Division side Folkestone Invicta, having previously had a spell on loan with the club during the previous season.

 In January 2021, he joined National League South side Welling United on a month-long loan deal due to the Isthmian League being suspended due to Covid.

-Hastings United

 On 19 November 2021, he dropped down a division to join Isthmian League South East Division side Hastings United on a one-month loan deal, going straight into the squad for the clash with Sussex rivals Three Bridges.
 He signed for the club on a permanent basis in January 2022.

 In January 2023, he joined Herne Bay on loan having spent time at Cray Valley Paper Mills earlier in the season.

+In July 2023, O'Mara signed for newly promoted Isthmian League South East Division club Erith & Belvedere.
+In November 2023, he joined SCEFL Premier Division club Faversham Town.

+In May 2024, O'Mara joined fellow SCEFL Premier Division side Whitstable Town.
+In October 2024, he returned to Hastings United.
+He returned to Whitstable Town on dual-registration in February 2025.
+He won the 2024–25 FA Vase with Whistable Town.